 The following SDP parameters are applied at the media level and are specific to Audio Service Use.
-PacketCable endpoints MUST NOT send any of these parameters within an image media descriptor (see section 8.4.4).
+Audio Service Use includes VBD mode as defined in V.152 [30].
+PacketCable endpoints MUST NOT send any of these parameters within an image media descriptor (see Section 8.4.4).
 If, however, the endpoint receives an SDP with attribute parameters specific to image only within an audio media descriptor, the parameters SHOULD be ignored.
-Further, when media capability parameters are to be provided, each media capability descriptor (which includes the capability description line, a=cdsc, along with 0 or more capability attribute lines, e.g. a=cpar) MUST appear after the last media attribute and each media capability descriptor MUST be listed separately.
+Further, when media capability parameters are to be provided, each media capability descriptor (which includes the capability description line, a=cdsc, along with 0 or more capability attribute lines, e.g., a=cpar) MUST appear after the last media attribute and each media capability descriptor MUST be listed separately.